 There are diverse types of blessings.
 In one, we bless God in thanks or in preparation to perform a Mitzvah.
 Other blessings emanate from God to the world at large and to the individual.
 A third type is a blessing that expresses one’s good feeling toward his fellowman.

 It is not the priests who are blessing us.
-Rather, the words are an invocation to God to bless the Jewish people.
+Rather, the words are an invocation to God to bless the nation of Israel.
 The priests’ presence is necessary to prepare the Jewish people to receive blessings.
 Here is another example of enlisting Man (in this case the Kohanim) to cooperate with God in building a partnership and relationship with Him.
 The blessings are in the singular; God is talking to each one of us individually!

-Nechama Leibowitz describes the structure of the blessing as three verses, each containing two verbs and the name of God in the middle:
+Nechama Leibowitz characterizes the structure of the blessing as three verses, each containing two verbs and the name of God in the middle:

 • Yevarechacha is the blessing for material wants.
 It concludes with what may be an additional blessing, veyishmarecha (“and keep you”) an assurance that you will not be robbed (Rashi) and that you will not use your resources for wrong purposes (Ha’amek Davar) and that you will not let the wealth go to your head.